 Blog

-As you know, there have been an innumerable number of Veterans and their families who have been affected by the egregious acts that occurred on Camp Lejeune, NC from 1953-1987.
-Fortunately, the Federal Government has taken action to provide these Veteran’s and family members the ability to sue and recover damages for harm from exposure to contaminated water at Camp Lejeune.
+As you know, there have been an innumerable number of Veterans and their families who have been affected by the egregious acts that occurred on U.S. Marine Corps Base Camp Lejeune, NC, from 1953-1987.
+Fortunately, through the Camp Lejeune Justice Act, the Federal Government has taken action to provide these Veterans and family members the ability to sue and recover damages for harm from exposure to contaminated water at Camp Lejeune.

-While there are not hard numbers to identify the total number of deaths from the exposure, it estimated that over 1 million people were exposed to these toxic chemicals and further studies have proven these exposures have caused tens of thousands of them to develop cancer and die prematurely.
+While there are no hard numbers to identify the total number of deaths from the exposure, it is estimated that over 1 million people were exposed to these toxic chemicals, and further studies have proven these exposures have caused tens of thousands of them to develop cancer and die prematurely.

 Main Causes of Death from Camp Lejeune’s Water